eazeldon/la-bar-part-2/README.md

 ### Map from google

 Designed to show where in the world the facilities are located.
+The locations are marked with a beach flag.
+When you click the beach flag there is a pop-up that displays a picture of the location and the address.

-### Code insperation
+### Code inspiration

 From Code Institute,

 ### Techniques

-I have used html code, style.css, bootstrap and javascript.
+I have used html code, style.css, bootstrap and JavaScript.

 All images are edited in photoshop